KayGbrl/Frogger_GEX2023/README.md

 ## Other character

-Another character is a pink frog, the player can safe it and gain some bonus points.\
+Another character is a pink frog.
+The player can save it and gain some bonus points.
 It spawns randomly on the logs at the river.

 ## Sketch of other character
 ![FroggerPinkFrog](https://user-images.githubusercontent.com/93627041/212998967-d108ba32-3003-489c-8431-a43396000c9c.png)